D-Sreekanth/Supply-Chain-Management/README.md

 # Supply-Chain-Management
-Supply Chain Management Analysis using Excel, Power BI to optimize inventory, reduce costs, and improve delivery performance
+Developed a Supply Chain Management Analysis project using Excel, Power BI to optimize inventory, reduce costs, and improve delivery operations.
+The Project focuses on improving supply chain efficiency through data-driven insights and interactive dashboards.